 , Meal Planning

 , School Lunch/Nutrition

 - Buy in bulk when items go on sale.
 Browse your grocery aisles for sale items and stock up on foods you can store in the pantry and freezer.
-Load your cart with non-perishables like canned and bottled goods, dried beans and peas, whole-grain pastas, crackers and cereals, brown rice, tomato sauces, and nut butters; plan to fill your freezer with frozen fruit, vegetables, meat, fish and poultry.
-If you’re thinking of bulk buying perishables that are on sale, such as fresh produce, dairy products, or raw beef, chicken and seafood, “Check the expiration date and if you don’t think your family can realistically consume that food before then, or you don’t have the freezer space to store it, give it a pass,” says Melissa Joy Dobbins, MS, RDN, LD, CDE, a spokesperson for the Academy of Nutrition and Dietetics.
+Load your cart with non-perishables such as canned and bottled goods, dried beans and peas, whole-grain pastas, crackers and cereals, brown rice, tomato sauces and nut butters.
+Plan to fill your freezer with frozen fruit, vegetables, meat, fish and poultry.
+If you're thinking of bulk buying perishables that are on sale, such as fresh produce, dairy products or raw beef, chicken and seafood, "Check the expiration date and if you don’t think your family can realistically consume that food before then, or you don’t have the freezer space to store it, give it a pass," says Melissa Joy Dobbins, MS, RDN, LD, CDE, spokesperson for the Academy of Nutrition and Dietetics.

 Reviewed April 2013